let-def/cuite/doc/CAMLregion.md

 We propose to explore a different trade-off in the design space of FFI API: providing a safer and more convenient API by giving up some of the performance.

-This might actually be a more useful position as many mainstream languages got away with heavier FFIs by default (Lua, Python, Java JNI, Go), optionally allowing to resort to a lower-level one for performance critical code (Java JIO, ctypes from LuaJit).
+This might actually be a more useful position: many mainstream languages adopted heavier FFIs by default (Lua, Python, Java JNI, Go), optionally allowing to resort to a lower-level one for performance critical code (Java JIO, ctypes from LuaJit).

-But before trying to build an alternative to the FFI abstraction, we will take a closer look at the restrictions imposed by the GC.
+Before trying to build an alternative to the FFI abstraction, we will take a closer look at the restrictions imposed by the GC.

 ## Value representation